archibaldmilton/Girellu/Releases/Mods/Arch Cars Public/CHANGELOGS/Mazda_FD3S_README.txt

 Special thanks:
-baker7498 for providing lots of data and literature mike12345678 for providing lots of data and literature and a torque curve Leonardo Ratafia for providing data
+baker7498 for providing lots of data and literature mike12345678 for providing lots of data and literature animal3005 for providing lots of data and literature Leonardo Ratafia for providing data

 RECOMMENDED VISUALS AND SOUND